• Skip to main content

 First, studies have shown that passive investing is usually much more successful than active investing.
 Data gathered by the Dimensional Fund Advisors revealed that holding on to your portfolio rather than constantly buying and selling can yield better returns.
 Constantly changing your portfolio can lead to an annual loss of 3.6 percent in earnings.

 As such, a passive approach through a lazy portfolio strategy can be a defensive maneuver.
 Though it won’t yield high returns, it also means the investor has a level of protection from the effects of market volatility.
-If the slow growth continues throughout 2014, the investor’s capital would remain relatively safe.
-A conservative approach for an uncertain year seems like the logical match.

 What is the Best Way to Manage a Lazy Portfolio?